leanprover/fp-lean/functional-programming-lean/src/dependent-types/universe-pattern.md

 This argument function can be distinguished from other functions based on its input/output behavior.
 In general, the higher-order function can apply the argument function to every possible argument, and it can then carry out any possible behavior based on the result of applying the argument function.
 This suggests a means of constructing the higher-order functions:
- * Begin with a list of all possible arguments to the argument function.
+ * Begin with a list of all possible arguments to the function that is itself an argument.
  * For each possible argument, construct all possible behaviors that can result from the observation of applying the argument function to the possible argument.
-This can be done using `Finite.functions` and recursion over the rest of the possible arguments, because the result of the recursion represents the functions based on the observations of the rest of the possible arguments and `Finite.functions` constructs all the ways of achieving these based on the observation for the current argument.
+This can be done using `Finite.functions` and recursion over the rest of the possible arguments, because the result of the recursion represents the functions based on the observations of the rest of the possible arguments. `Finite.functions` constructs all the ways of achieving these based on the observation for the current argument.
-   * For each observation behavior, construct a higher-order function that applies the argument function to the current possible argument.
+ * For potential behavior in response to these observations, construct a higher-order function that applies the argument function to the current possible argument.
 The result of this is then passed to the observation behavior.
  * The base case of the recursion is a higher-order function that observes nothing for each result value—it ignores the argument function and simply returns the result value.

 Defining this recursive function directly causes Lean to be unable to prove that the whole function terminates.
-However, using a simpler form of recursion called a _right fold_ allows Lean to see the termination.
+However, using a simpler form of recursion called a _right fold_ can be used to make it clear to the termination checker that the function terminates.
-A right fold takes three arguments: a step function that combines an entry from the list with the result of the recursion over the tail, an initial value to return when the list is empty, and the list being processed.
+A right fold takes three arguments: a step function that combines the head of the list with the result of the recursion over the tail, a default value to return when the list is empty, and the list being processed.
-It then analyzes the list, essentially replacing each `::` in the list with a call to the step function and replacing `[]` with the initial value:
+It then analyzes the list, essentially replacing each `::` in the list with a call to the step function and replacing `[]` with the default value:
 ```lean
 {{#example_decl Examples/DependentTypes/Finite.lean foldr}}
 ```